triton-inference-server/python_backend/inferentia/README.md

 "OUTPUT__1" such that "INPUT__0" refers to first input and INPUT__1 refers to the second input, etc.

-Additionally, `--neuron-core-range` specifies the neuron cores to be used while serving this models.
+Additionally, `--neuron_core_range` specifies the neuron cores to be used while serving this models.
 Currently, only `torch.neuron.DataParallel()` mode is supported.
 See [Data Parallel Inference](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/neuron-guide/appnotes/perf/torch-neuron-dataparallel-app-note.html) for more information.
+Triton model instance count can be specified by using  `--triton_model_instance_count` option.
+The neuron cores will be equally distributed among all instances.
+For example, in case of two triton model instances and 4 neuron cores, the first instance will be loaded on on cores 0-1 and second instance will be loaded on cores 2-3.
+To best engage inferentia device, try setting the number of neuron cores to be a proper multiple of the instance count.

 The invocation should create a triton model directory with following
 structutre: